MinnPost/object-sync-for-salesforce/docs/mapping.md

 This plugin supports syncing (at least) the following WordPress field types.
 When the plugin needs to send a value from one of these fields to Salesforce, it tries to handle it in the following ways:

-- Serialized array: this value is converted to an imploded string.
+- **Checkboxes (or other serialized arrays)**: this value is converted to an imploded string.
 Salesforce is then able to store it as a Multi-Picklist.
-- Date: this value is converted to a timestamp, and then to `'Y-m-d'`, the date format that the Salesforce API expects.
+- **Date**: this value is converted to a timestamp, and then to `'Y-m-d'`, the date format that the Salesforce API expects.
-- Date/Time: this value is converted to a timestamp, and then to `'c'`, the DateTime format that the Salesforce API expects.
+- **Date/Time**: this value is converted to a timestamp, and then to `'c'`, the DateTime format that the Salesforce API expects.
-- Boolean: WordPress often stores boolean values as strings, so these values are converted to actual booleans.
+- **Boolean**: WordPress often stores boolean values as strings, so these values are converted to actual booleans.

 The plugin also has a hook to modify what fields are included for an object.
 You can read more about this in the [extending mapping options documentation](./extending-mapping-options.md#available-wordpress-fields).